tgihf/cyber-reference-notes/web-applications/sql-injection/union-attack.md

 It is also possible to `ORDER BY` the column's **index** instead of its name, and that's what this method leverages to determine the number of columns being returned.

-To use this method, continually inject an `ORDER BY` clause into the query, incrementing the index, like so:
+To use this method, continually inject an `ORDER BY` clause into the query, incrementing the index (the indices begin at 1), like so:

 ```txt
 ORDER BY 1